square-computersetup/square-computersetup.github.io/_pages/mac-setup.md

 {% include duosetup.md %}

+After you are authenticated, wait just a few moments while Remote Management initializes.

-Once authenticated, you should see this prompt to create a computer account:
+Once complete, you should see this prompt to create a computer account:

 {% include figure url="/assets/images/mac-account.png" image_path="/assets/images/mac-account.png" %}